 Last year as the world adapted to a new normal, businesses everywhere had to evaluate the worthiness of their brick-and-mortar establishments.
 The risk of viral infection was compounded by the heaviness that employees experienced as they cared for sick parents, dealt with illness or lack of childcare.
 Suddenly the things that mattered most were wellness, communication, diversity, and access.
-These are the core principles that Michael Kearns infused into his globally remote cloud company, Virtasant.
+These are the core principles that Michael Kearns infused into Virtasant, his globally remote cloud company that wants to change how the world works.

 Why Remote Work, Works